readyapi/cligenius/docs/alternatives.md

 !!! check "Inspired **Cligenius** to"
     Provide auto completion for all the shells.

-### <a href="https://fastapi.khulnasoft.com/" class="external-link" target="_blank">FastAPI</a>
+### <a href="https://readyapi.khulnasoft.com/" class="external-link" target="_blank">ReadyAPI</a>

-I created **FastAPI** to provide an easy way to build APIs with autocompletion for everything in the code (and some other <a href="https://fastapi.khulnasoft.com/features/" class="external-link" target="_blank">features</a>).
+I created **ReadyAPI** to provide an easy way to build APIs with autocompletion for everything in the code (and some other <a href="https://readyapi.khulnasoft.com/features/" class="external-link" target="_blank">features</a>).

-**Cligenius** is the "FastAPI of CLIs".
+**Cligenius** is the "ReadyAPI of CLIs".

-It uses the same design and usage of FastAPI as much as possible.
-So, if you have used FastAPI, you know how to use Cligenius.
+It uses the same design and usage of ReadyAPI as much as possible.
+So, if you have used ReadyAPI, you know how to use Cligenius.